TitilayoMG/Mexico-Toy-Sales-Dashboard/README.md

 ![](man-using-digital-tablet.jpg)

 ## Introduction
 This sales analysis dashboard is analyze on Power BI.
+The Regional Sales Managers have a monthly performance call with their Chief Operation Officer and need a dashboard they can use to track revenue trends, compare performance across stores and identify growing and declining product.
 The dataset used is a fictitious chain of toy stores in Mexico called Maven Toys which include information about products, stores, daily transactions, and current inventory levels at each location.
-The dashboard is titled ‘Maven Toys Sales Dashboard’.

 This project shows my ability to create dashboards with well-defined KPIs to provide a clear and measurable way to assess performance.
 I was able to align the dashboard with the organization's strategic objectives by highlighting the most critical metrics that directly contribute to business goals.

 ## Problem Statement
-The goal was to create a dashboard to help Maven Toys:
+The goal was to create a dashboard to help Maven Toys;
 * Identify product categories that drive the biggest profits and verify if it is the same across store locations
 * Discover seasonal trends or patterns in the sales data if there’s any
 * Detect if there are lost of sales with out-of-stock products at certain locations